 Climate change is shaping a new reality, creating new risks and opportunities for businesses in many ways.
-Investors and shareholders are now challenging companies to take more responsibility and taking a strategic approach to address the climate crises.
+Investors and shareholders are now challenging companies to take more responsibility and take a strategic approach to address the climate crises.

 The urgent need to address climate change requires firms and companies to transition quickly to meet the requirements of the IPCC’s warming limit of 1.5°C.

 According to the World Economic Forum, “many if not most boardrooms are grappling with how to frame the risks and opportunities and embed a viable transition strategy into their business models.
-Boards of directors play a critical role in ensuring the long-term stewardship of the companies they oversee.”
+Boards of directors play a critical role in ensuring the long-term stewardship of the companies they oversee”

 With rising investor expectations and increasing litigation risks, companies’ failure to consider climate can no longer be excused.